Michaelangel007/blog/README.md

 (*)  I'm NOT saying Apple is any better -- but so far they haven't played their hand like Google has.

 Are there any laws to guarantee Google doesn't abuse this consolidation of information (power)?

+I'm NOT saying technolog is bad -- technology _"just is" -- it be used or abused.
+The bigger issues are security and privacy.
+What happens not _if_ but _when_ Google gets "hacked"?
+How secure is this personal information?
+How do we know our personal information won't be used against us?

 What does this have to do with Microsoft?